linode/docs/docs/guides/networking/ip/how-to-understand-ip-addresses/index.md

 IP addresses and network allocations have long since broken away from this system.
 Most notably, Class A addresses are usually broken down into smaller networks.
 By convention, many networks still use networks that map to one of the original classes.
 For example, the Class C address `198.51.100.25` has a network portion of `198.51.100` and a host component of `25`.
 IPv6 addresses have the network and host components as well.

 The *netmask* of an IP address is used to indicate its network component.
 If a bit in the netmask is set to `1`, it is part of the network.
 A `0` means the bit is part of the host.
-For the Class C `198.51.100.25` address, the netmask is, therefore,`1111 1111 1111 1111 1111 1111 0000 0000`.
+For the Class C `198.51.100.25` address, the netmask is `1111 1111 1111 1111 1111 1111 0000 0000`.
 The network portion of an IP address can be calculated from a bit-wise `AND` operation on the netmask and the full address.

 A *subnet* is a portion of a larger network.
 For instance, all addresses on the `198.51.100` network might be part of one subnet, while addresses starting with `198.51.101` might be on another.
 Subnets are used to further divide and compartmentalize the network, perhaps between business units or individual offices.
 Sometimes a network might have only one subnet, which contains all of the addresses in the network.
 Subnets can have any size and do not have to follow the format of any of the traditional classes.
 However, they do have to represent a contiguous range.